Bunny (novel): Critical reception

-Bunny was named the Best Book of 2019 by TIME, Vogue, Electric Literature, and New York Public Library.
+Bunny was on lists of the best books of 2019 by TIME, Vogue, Electric Literature, and New York Public Library.
 In The Washington Post, Ann Bauer wrote, “Awad is a stone-cold genius line by line”, with the caveat that book relies on multiple genres, “Fairy tale.
 Horror.
 Satire.
 Metafiction.
 Each cleverly layered into Bunny, with cheeky references to Carrie, Heathers, Greek myths and Disney princess flicks.
 It can be a bit much.”

-The Los Angeles Times review dwells on the scenes where The Bunnies try to secure Samantha’s collaboration on a project which they describe as “experimental”, “performance based”, “intertextual” and finally settle on “a hybrid”, which Samantha thinks is “What you call something when you just don’t know what you’re doing anymore.”
-The reviewer continues, “The scenes in which Samantha and her classmates discuss their respective projects will be darkly familiar to anyone who’s had to endure a creative writing workshop filled with gleefully pretentious would-be auteurs.”
+The Los Angeles Times review dwells on the scenes where The Bunnies try to secure Samantha's collaboration on a project which they describe as "experimental", "performance based", "intertextual" and finally settle on "a hybrid", which Samantha thinks is "What you call something when you just don't know what you're doing anymore."
+The reviewer continues, "The scenes in which Samantha and her classmates discuss their respective projects will be darkly familiar to anyone who's had to endure a creative writing workshop filled with gleefully pretentious would-be auteurs."

-Margaret Atwood, author of the classic dystopian novel, The Handmaid’s Tale, described Bunny as a form of Gothic satire, "very funny, kind of horrifying and quite far outside the lines".
+Margaret Atwood, author of the classic dystopian novel The Handmaid's Tale, described Bunny as a form of Gothic satire, "very funny, kind of horrifying and quite far outside the lines".